giellalt/lang-skf/skf.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/phonology.twolc)</small>Verb inflection
+<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/phonology.twolc)</small>Nouns
-The Sakirabiá language verbs inflect in persons.
+Nouns in the Sakirabiá language are things.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/affixes/verbs.lexc)</small>Prefixes
-Prefixes in the Sakirabiá language are bound to beginning of other words.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/prefixes.lexc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/affixes/prefixes.lexc)</small>Proper noun inflection
-The Sakirabiá language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/affixes/propernouns.lexc)</small>Noun inflection
-The Sakirabiá language nouns inflect in cases.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/affixes/nouns.lexc)</small>
-# Symbol affixes

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/affixes/symbols.lexc)</small>Adjective inflection
-The Sakirabiá language adjectives compare.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/affixes/adjectives.lexc)</small>Pronouns
-Pronouns in the Sakirabiá language are references to things.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/stems/pronouns.lexc)</small>Numerals
+<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/stems/nouns.lexc)</small>Numerals
 Numerals in the Sakirabiá language are numbers.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/stems/numerals.lexc)</small>Verbs
-Verbs in the Sakirabiá language are actions.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/stems/verbs.lexc)</small>Nouns
-Nouns in the Sakirabiá language are things.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/stems/nouns.lexc)</small>Adjectives
+<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/stems/numerals.lexc)</small>Adjectives
 Adjectives in the Sakirabiá language describe things. they follow the head of the NP and take the oblique markers we call case (perhaps elsewere adpositions)